The Effects of Linear Matter Power Spectrum Enhancement on Dark Matter Substructure

-Finally, we note that matched subhalos are found closer to the host center in models with $P(k)$ enhancement, and farther in models with $P(k)$ suppression, relative to CDM.
-Figure~\ref{fig:vis_enhanced} clearly illustrates this for the LMC analog---the largest subhalo directly above the host in each panel---in the Bump + Cutoff, Bump, and Cutoff scenarios.
-These LMC analogs' orbits are very similar before infall.
-In the Bump + Cutoff and Bump scenarios, they sink to the host center more quickly after crossing into the MW host's virial radius.
-This could be due to differences in the mass loss rates or in the strength of dynamical friction across the scenarios; we leave a study of these effects to future work.
+Finally, we note that matched massive subhalos are found closer to the host center in models with $P(k)$ enhancement, and farther from the host center in models with $P(k)$ suppression, relative to CDM.
+Figure~\ref{fig:vis_enhanced} illustrates this for the LMC analog---the largest subhalo directly above the host center---in the Bump + Cutoff, Bump, and Cutoff scenarios.
+These LMC analogs' orbits and infall times are nearly identical before infall, but in the enhanced scenarios, they sink to the host center more quickly after crossing into the host's virial radius.
+This could be due to differences in mass-loss rates, as discussed above, or due to more efficient dynamical friction in enhanced $P(k)$ scenarios; the latter effect is also worth a dedicated study.